Treeofsavior/PortugueseTranslation/README.md

 Welcome!

-This repository exists to edit in-game Brazilian Portuguese text for Tree of Savior.
+This repository exists to translate in-game text for the Portuguese-language settings of Tree of Savior.

-To suggest text changes, report translation issues or make questions about the project, please head to our official Discord server at https://discord.gg/gKU87BP

-To join the project and become eligible for contributor benefits, kindly contact imc_STAFF via PM at the project Discord.
+To join the project and become eligible for contributor benefits, kindly contact STAFF_Ines via PM at our official forums: https://forum.treeofsavior.com/u/STAFF_Ines

 Thank you!